The Mutant versus the Machine, the End of the Iron Age, and the Galactic Alignment of 2012

 In the dream, he would always find himself at the bottom of a red pit, as a gigantic steamroller—a leviathan, as he described it—would be rolling toward him.

 The dream, which could be contained in a single sentence, had a deceptive simplicity.
 The simplicity concealed a great density of meaning, which would continue to expand in my mind during the next twenty-four hours.
-At first, however, I saw the dream as archetypal and straight forward.
+At first, however, I saw the dream as archetypal and straightforward.
 A recurrent childhood dream will often, in my experience, map out the core situation of the dreamer’s incarnation.

 The dream dramatically portrayed the self versus the collective.
 The self finds itself in a fallen world, a pit, and the collective, far more massive than the individual, is antagonistic to individual consciousness.
 It especially seeks to flatten what I call “mutants.”
 A mutant, as I use the term, is a mutagenic individual who lives outside of approved collective parameters and is in a state of heightened metamorphosis.
 You are more likely to find them among the young because the pressures of the collective steamroller have yet to press with enough force and time to flatten the young into the flattened outline of a person we call a normal adult.
 Particularly strong, young mutants can continue to grow and metamorphose into adulthood.
-Jeremy was clearly a mutant: his eyes had that iridescent afterglow; he emanated a large field of self-awareness and compassion; and there was about him the blue and indigo feeling of higher thinking, and an older, spiritual nature.
+Jeremy was clearly a mutant: his eyes had that iridescent afterglow; he emanated a large field of self-awareness and compassion, and there was about him the blue and indigo feeling of higher thinking and an older, spiritual nature.

 Boulder has the highest per capita occurrence of mutants of any place I’ve ever encountered, and the Equinox party was a mutant nexus within Boulder.
-But even in such a mutant intensive environment, Jeremy stood out as unusual.
+But even in such a mutant-intensive environment, Jeremy stood out as unusual.
 I thought I had perfectly comprehended the dream as the most familiar of themes—the mutant versus the machine/collective.
 The steamroller, as I pointed out to Jeremy, is a machine whose exclusive purpose is dimension reduction.
 The job of the steamroller is to take that which is three-dimensional and make it two-dimensional.
 And this is what the massive inertia of the collective baseline of consciousness seeks to do to the mutant—to flatten him into dimensional conformity, to make him part of the asphalt of flatland: a smooth surface that the big machinery can roll over with as little friction as possible.
 What an appropriate dream to encounter at a party put on by young anarchists!

 Feeling I had satisfactorily interpreted this dream, I let Jeremy get back to the party while I got to the next patiently waiting person to work on his dreams.
 One person after another showed up for dream interpretation or I Ching.
-Inevitably, I hit walls of exhaustion with this; as an introvert I can only take so much of the intensity of contact with another’s psyche in these consultations before I become burned out and have to get up and walk around to regain my equilibrium.
-These were also my opportunities to experience the Equinox party, which impressed me with its positive vibe and mutant intensiveness.
+Inevitably, I hit walls of exhaustion with this; as an introvert, I can only take so much of the intensity of contact with another’s psyche in these consultations before I become burned out and have to get up and walk around to regain my equilibrium.
+These were also opportunities to experience the Equinox party, which impressed me with its positive vibe and mutant intensiveness.
 I’ve been to many Boulder parties, and even the better ones seem to attract a sizeable number of those hungry ghost types you could often see lurking around Penny Lane—a now-dissolved Boulder coffee shop.
-They are the sort that always have dark circles under their eyes and the sulky feeling of a vampire indulging self-pity because it hasn’t fed in a while.
-At the Equinox party, there were much less of that type than usual, and more of the brighter, happening type of people.
-Everyone was so friendly and approachable, and even after nine years of living in Boulder that still amazes me, having grown up in New York City.
+They are the sort that always have dark circles under their eyes and the sulky feeling of a vampire indulging in self-pity because it hasn’t fed in a while.
+At the Equinox party, there were much less of that type than usual and more of the brighter, happening type of people.
+Everyone was so friendly and approachable, and even after nine years of living in Boulder, that still amazes me, having grown up in New York City.
 Even as dawn drew near, the energy was still vibrant.

-Around 5am, I noticed that a collection of the most perpetual of Boulder’s hungry ghosts, aging trustafarians, had appeared and seemed to linger at the edges of the party, absorbing energy.
+Around 5 am, I noticed that a collection of the most perpetual of Boulder’s hungry ghosts, aging trustafarians, had appeared and seemed to linger at the edges of the party, absorbing energy.
 This brought on sudden flashes of memory of the Eighties club scene in New York and the intense, surreal vampires I encountered there.
 The vampires from that scene would eat these languid Boulder vampires for breakfast.
 The arrival of these trustafarian bloodsuckers was my departure signal, and I retreated to my 18′ RV home, parked in a grassy field outside the Circle A Ranch.

-The next day I found that, of all the dreams and interesting encounters of the Equinox, it was Jeremy’s dream that kept replaying in my mind.
-I labeled the dream, “The Mutant versus the Machine.”
+The next day, I found that, of all the dreams and interesting encounters of the Equinox, it was Jeremy’s dream that kept replaying in my mind.
+I labeled the dream “The Mutant versus the Machine.”

 The galactic alignment that the Maya correctly identified with the approximate zone around 2012 (the December solstice sun/dark rift) is not the signal of the end of the world, but might be connected to the end of the Iron Age.
-It represents the end of the cycle of four ages, but which may also mark the beginning of a new Golden Age.
+It represents the end of the cycle of four ages, but it may also mark the beginning of a new Golden Age.
 At least according to the perennial philosophy.

-A song then came over the Saab’s radio, an old, old U2 song, from back in the day when that brown bomber of a car was still a gleam in the eye of a Swedish engineer.
-“All is quiet on New Year’s day . . .
+A song then came over the Saab’s radio, an old, old U2 song from back in the day when that brown bomber of a car was still a gleam in the eye of a Swedish engineer.
+“All is quiet on New Year’s Day. . .
 Under a blood red sky . . . we can break free . . . we can be one . . .
 I will begin again . . . the time is right . . . this is the Golden Age . . .”
 The fragments of U2 I caught through the blasts of I-25 air were stunning synchronicities.

-I wondered if maybe the Saab had already combusted into a fireball, my body consumed in a Swedish automotive inferno, and lost in some bardot I was getting messages of a new cycle of time occurring under a blood red sun, and the approach of a Golden Age over a car radio that existed only in my disembodied imagination.
+I wondered if maybe the Saab had already combusted into a fireball, my body consumed in a Swedish automotive inferno, and lost in some Bardot, I was getting messages of a new cycle of time occurring under a blood-red sun and the approach of a Golden Age over a car radio that existed only in my disembodied imagination.

 If this was true, there wasn’t much I could do about it, so I kept reading.
 As I continued to read, I found Jay discussing Tolkien’s hatred of the Machine Age.
 This I already knew.
-Once an interviewer made the mistake of asking Tolkien, “What makes you tick?”
-Tolkien responded dryly, “I don’t tick, because I’m not a machine” In letters written during World War II to his son Christopher, an RAF pilot, he despaired of the need to use “Mordor gadgets to defeat Mordor” and the hopelessness of using “Sauron’s magic to defeat Sauron.”
+Once, an interviewer made the mistake of asking Tolkien, “What makes you tick?”
+Tolkien responded dryly, “I don’t tick because I’m not a machine.”
+In letters written during World War II to his son Christopher, an RAF pilot, he despaired of the need to use “Mordor gadgets to defeat Mordor” and the hopelessness of using “Sauron’s magic to defeat Sauron.”
 Whatever side won “the war of the machines,” the real winner, Tolkien wrote, would be the machine.

 Throughout his life, repeated again and again in his letters, Tolkien described our world as a fallen world.
 He recognized that this is a time when the more spiritual magic of the elves had given way to the dense, material magic of technology.
 Tolkien, and his son Michael, had recurrent dreams of Atlantis:

-“Of all the mythical or ‘archetypal’ images this is the one most deeply seated in my imagination, and for many years I had a recurrent Atlantis dream: the stupendous and ineluctable wave advancing from the Sea or over the land, sometimes dark, sometimes green and sunlit.”
+“Of all the mythical or ‘archetypal’ images, this is the one most deeply seated in my imagination, and for many years, I had a recurrent Atlantis dream: the stupendous and ineluctable wave advancing from the Sea or over the land, sometimes dark, sometimes green and sunlit.”

 “All use of external plans or devices (apparatus) instead of developments of these inherent inner powers or talents – or even the use of these talents with the corrupted motive of dominating; bulldozing the real world, or coercing other wills.”